![]() Plaque at Thurso station |

 Highland Park whisky distillery

 Highland Park is Orkney's most famous brand of whisky, www.highlandparkwhisky.com.
-It's just southeast of Kirkwall on the road towards Churchill Barrier 1 and the Italian Chapel, a 30-minute 1.2 mile walk from Kirkwall town centre.
+Open for pre-booked visitor experiences February-September, the distillery is just southeast of Kirkwall on the road towards the Italian Chapel, a 30-minute 1.2 mile walk from Kirkwall town centre.
+Open April

 The Churchill Barriers